Quid2/zm/README.md

 ### Known Bugs and Infelicities

+* The unique codes generated for the data types are not yet final and will change in the next version.
 * Instances for parametric data types have to be declared separately (won't work in `deriving`)
 * Messy source code